Harry Warner: The Great Depression

-However, relief would also come for the studio after Franklin Roosevelt became US president in 1933 and the New Deal revived the US Economy.
-Movie tickets became affordable once again.
-During the year, the studio was able to make a very profitable musical, 42nd Street. which revived the studio's musical films.
-However, in 1933, a blow would also occur as the studio's longtime head producer Darryl F. Zanuck would quit, because: (1) Harry was strongly against allowing his film Baby Face to step outside the Hays Code boundaries; and 2) the studio reduced his salary as a result of the financial woes the studio temporarily faced from President Roosevelt's bank holiday, and Harry still refused to raise his salary in the wake of the New Deal's economic rebound.
-Following Zanuck's resignation, studio director Hal B. Wallis took his place as the studio's executive producer, and Harry—who, along with his brother Jack, was a notable "penny-pincher"— finally agreed to bring salaries back up to government expectations once again.
+However, relief would come for the studio after Franklin Roosevelt became US president in 1933 and the New Deal revived the US Economy.
+Moviegoers returned and during the year the studio was able to make a very profitable picture, 42nd Street, revived the studio's musical films business.
+However, in 1933, a blow happened as the studio's longtime head producer Darryl F. Zanuck quit over disagreements with Harry Warner, which included Warner being strongly against allowing Zanuck’s film Baby Face to step outside the Hays Code boundaries; and refusing to restore Zanuck’s salary, which had been reduced as a result of the financial woes the studio temporarily faced from President Roosevelt's bank holiday - let alone raise it in the wake of the New Deal's economic rebound.
+After Zanuck's resignation, studio director Hal B. Wallis became the studio's executive producer, and Harry who along with his brother Jack, was a notable "penny-pincher" finally agreed to bring salaries back up to industry expectations again.